rootElmo/Event-List-App/README.md

 <img src="./images/scrshot006.jpg" width="350">
 </div>

 This is a small React Native application made for a school project.
-The user is able to vreate new events, edit already added events, searching events, and deleting them.
-The events are stored in a SQLite database locally to the user's phone.a
+The user is able to create new events, edit already added events, search events, and delete them.
+The events are stored in a SQLite database locally to the user's phone.

 ## To-do